benfrick/docs-portfolio/src/doc/commerce/product/use-rollup-threads.md

 You also have the ability to configure additional rules in the Apollo search administration tool that will **override the default rollup behavior described above, exclusively for your consumerChannelId**.

-For example, if you want a Rollup Threads that are related by something other than style number (i.e. "type": "Standard"), then you would create search rules in Apollo based on how you want the rollup to function.
+For example, if you want Rollup Threads that are related by something other than style number (i.e. "type": "Standard"), then you would create search rules in Apollo based on how you want the rollup to function.
 You could also create a rule in Apollo to exclude customized Nike ID products or gift cards from your results, if desired.

 **Ultimately, Apollo is where you can control how the Rollup Threads are returned to you in the response from this API.**